kennethreitz-archive/.com/content/posts/120626-sublime-text-2.md

 I'm pretty passionate about monospace typefaces.
 Over the years, I've been a heavy supporter of Monaco, MS Consalas, Inconsolas, Menlo, and finally Ubuntu Mono.

-Ubuntu Mono is the greatest programming font ever made.
+Simply the greatest programming font ever made.
 [Download it here](http://font.ubuntu.com/).

 ### Configuration